 Get Oregonized is a history book written for students in grades three, four and five studying Oregon’s history and regions.
 The text is designed to help students understand and appreciate the rich history, people and natural resources that shaped the state of Oregon.
 Maps, illustrations and photographs complement the easy to read text.
 Classroom sets or individual copies can be purchased through Oregon Agriculture in the Classroom Foundation.

-The 2013 version of Get Oregonized has an updated design and layout, new sections on potatoes and sheep, an updated forestry section, new color photos and several newly sourced historical and modern pictures.
+The 2013 version of Get Oregonized has an updated design and layout, new sections on potatoes and sheep, an updated forestry section, and several newly sourced historical and modern pictures.
 Both the student book and Teacher’s Guide have been updated and meet standards in social sciences for historical knowledge, geography, economics/finance, civics and government, mathematics, science and the arts.

 Get Oregonized is divided into two sections: Oregon’s history and Oregon’s geographic regions.
 The history section highlights various Native American tribes and the arrival of white people to the region.
-Students learn about famous explorers including Lewis and Clark, pioneers on the Oregon Trail, and about Oregon life through the eyes and words of childrenphoto their own age.
+Students learn about famous explorers including Lewis and Clark, pioneers on the Oregon Trail, and about Oregon life through the eyes and words of children their own age.
 Important historical pioneer figures are featured including Henderson Luelling, Tabitha Brown, Asahel Bush, Asa Mead Simpson and Abigail Scott Duniway.

 The second half of the book explores the regions of the state.
 Students learn about Oregon’s diverse geography, geology, climate, economy and agriculture.
 From cranberries on the southern Oregon coast to grass seed in the Willamette Valley, to wheat in the Columbia Plateau and ranching on Oregon’s high desert, Get Oregonized captures the state’s agricultural diversity.